decryptable/protobuf-android/README.md

 The workflow will automatically build and upload the Protobuf libraries to the GitHub Release page.

----

 ## Contributing

 Contributions are welcome!
 Please feel free to open issues or submit pull requests for bug fixes, new features, or enhancements.

----

-## License

-This repository is licensed under the [MIT License](LICENSE).
-Please check the Protobuf repository for its own licensing terms.

----

 ## Acknowledgments